wumoyu12/HAWKZON/README.md

+## Overview

-This is a simulated shopping website created for students at Hillcrest High School.<br>
+This website is a simulated shopping platform designed for students at Hillcrest High School.

-It allows users to browse and purchase various school-related products such as stationery, sports equipment, school uniforms, etc.<br>
+It allows users to browse and purchase various school-related products, such as stationery, sports equipment, and school uniforms.

-Built with: HTML, CSS, and JavaScript
+**Built with:** HTML, CSS, and JavaScript

+## Project Structure

+- **code** – source code for demonstration (HTML, CSS, JavaScript)
+- **images** – visual assets used in the website (including custom-designed elements such as logos)
+- **archive** – downloadable ZIP version of the project